The CDB/CPB set is a complete remote atelier program!

 6. Classical Painting Course Catalog of high resolution demonstration images

 7. General Pencil Company charcoal pencil set

-8. Rosemary & Co newsletter and two brushes
+8. Rosemary & Co newsletter and brushes

-9. Michael Harding paint color guide
+9. Michael Harding paint color guide and paint sample

 Each bundle comes with 100 hours of video content; 200 total hours in the chest.
 This includes 44 assignment introductions, 32 lectures, and 45 demonstrations.
 Most demonstration videos are shot in 1080HD and lectures and assignment introductions are shot in 720.
 Each demonstration video has been sped up (when needed) to be around 3-5 hours in length with instruction voiced over, but the original (soundless) clips are also included, if there is ever a need for the student to see the development of a painting in actual speed.
 Longer demonstration voice overs feature artist Timothy Rees with one or two additional students, which helps to add a student perspective and questions to the lessons.
 Read on for a complete list (in the quick start guide) and gallery (below) of video demonstrations.
 All videos are loaded onto an external hard drive formatted to either Mac or Windows.